Godinhoweverson/PP1_Eniac_First_Computer/README.md

 ## About

 <p align="center">ENIAC (Electronic Numerical Integrator and Computer) was the first general-purpose electronic computer.
 It was designed and built during World War II by John Mauchly and J. Presper Eckert of the University of Pennsylvania.
-This website provides information about the history and workings of ENIAC, as well as interactive simulations that allow users to explore its design and operation.</p>
+This website provides information about the history and workings of ENIAC.</p>